cavedave/TogRespirator/README.md

 In particular, these sorts of systems may not be suitable for patients with an infectious disease.
 >'Aerosol generating procedures, such as noninvasive ventilation (NIV), high-flow nasal cannula (HFNC), bag-mask ventilation, and intubation are of particularly high risk.'(1)

-> '...although exhaled air dispersion during high-flow nasal oxygen therapy and non-invasive ventilation via different interfaces is restricted, provided that there is a good mask interface fitting, not all hospitals around the world have access to such interfaces or enough personal-protective equipment of sufficiently high quality (ie, considered fit-tested particulate respirators, N95 or equivalent, or higher level of protection) for aerosol-generating procedures, and several hospitals do not have a negative pressure isolation room.(2)
+'...although exhaled air dispersion during high-flow nasal oxygen therapy and non-invasive ventilation via different interfaces is restricted, provided that there is a good mask interface fitting, not all hospitals around the world have access to such interfaces or enough personal-protective equipment of sufficiently high quality (ie, considered fit-tested particulate respirators, N95 or equivalent, or higher level of protection) for aerosol-generating procedures, and several hospitals do not have a negative pressure isolation room.(2)

 [(1)Staff safety during emergency airway management for COVID-19 in Hong Kong](https://www.thelancet.com/action/showPdf?pii=S2213-2600%2820%2930084-9)

 [(2)Respiratory support for patients with COVID-19 infection](https://www.thelancet.com/action/showPdf?pii=S2213-2600%2820%2930110-7)

-## Number of Respirators needed Calculation
+## Number of respirators requirs calculation